Close Menu

 SaaS Management is the holistic business practice of proactively managing, optimizing, and governing all the SaaS applications within a company’s portfolio through inventory, license, and renewal management.
 It is founded on four tenets: complete visibility, license optimization, cost savings, and risk avoidance.

 You may call the process by different names.
-For instance, SaaS operations, SaaS spend management, application portfolio management, and software asset management, among others.
+For instance, FinOps, SaaS operations, SaaS spend management, application portfolio management, and software asset management, among others.
 Despite different terminology, each business practice has the same goal: getting a handle on software applications and their associated costs and risks.

 SaaS Management as a business practice emerged in response to the unique attributes and challenges of Software as a Service (SaaS).